Advertisement

 💪Health Benefits of Nigerian Stews and Sauces

-The nutritional power of Nigerian Stews and Sauces goes far beyond their irresistible taste:
+The nutritional power of Nigerian Stews and Sauces as one the Nigerian local dishes goes far beyond their irresistible taste:

 1. Tomatoes are rich in lycopene, an antioxidant linked to heart disease prevention.